-This is a new way of working on resolutions in advance, that will lead to most convention resolutions being “pre-filed” in the months leading up to the annual meeting.
-Don’t worry that you will miss out on all the discussion though!
-All of these pre-filed resolutions will be in DRAFT form, until finally discussed and voted on in the usual manner at the convention.
-However, there will have been considerable work, background research and time devoted to each pre-filed resolution – especially by the Resource Advisory Committee members of each committee involved in development.
+Convention resolutions are prepared in advance, and will be “pre-filed” in the months leading up to the annual convention.
+All of these pre-filed resolutions will be in DRAFT form, until finally discussed and voted on at the convention.
+By the time of the convention, there will already have been considerable work, background research, and time devoted to each pre-filed resolution – especially by the Resource Advisory Committee members of each committee involved in the development.

 Resource Advisory Committee List– This list shows the names of the Committee and examples of topics for each.

-Committee Membership Request Form– If you would like to serve on the Resource Advisory Committee (RAC), please submit this form to Executive Director, Brandon Butler or Director of Operations, Micaela Haymaker.
+Committee Membership Request Form– If you would like to serve on any Resource Advisory Committee (RAC), please submit this form to Executive Director, Brandon Butler or Director of Operations, Micaela Haymaker.

 Member/Affiliate Request of Conservation Issue Review – Any member of the Federation may request consideration or review of a relevant conservation issue or topic.
 For pre-filed resolutions to be presented at annual convention, this form needs to be submitted to Executive Director, Brandon Butler or Director of Operations, Micaela Haymaker by December 31.